Dimland/Masa_exzam2/README.md

 1. **What is Repro steps?** _=> 2 points_

 - [ ] Logical steps for planning the structure of DB repository
-- [Х] Steps that are required in order to reproduce a bug in the system
+- [x] Steps that are required in order to reproduce a bug in the system
 - [ ] Sequence of actions required to build a new nodejs server
 - [ ] A process of creation of a new Github repository